 Results show that in the British Antarctic Survey sledge dog:

-i. there is an increased tendency to osteoarthritis of the hip
+i. there is an increased tendency to osteoarthritis

 and shoulder joints with increased age.